Debit card: United States

 In the U.S., EFTPOS is universally referred to simply as debit.
 The largest pre-paid debit card company is Green Dot Corporation, by market capitalization.
 The same interbank networks that operate the ATM network also operate the POS network.
 Most interbank networks, such as Pulse, NYCE, MAC, Tyme, SHAZAM, STAR, and so on, are regional and do not overlap, however, most ATM/POS networks have agreements to accept each other's cards.
 This means that cards issued by one network will typically work anywhere they accept ATM/POS cards for payment.
 For example, a NYCE card will work at a Pulse POS terminal or ATM, and vice versa.
-Debit cards in the United States are usually issued with a Visa, MasterCard, Discover or American Express logo allowing use of their signature-based networks.
+Debit cards in the United States are usually issued with a Visa, Mastercard, Discover or American Express logo allowing use of their signature-based networks.
 In 2018, there were 5.836 billion debit cards in circulation in the U.S., and 71.7% were prepaid cards.

 U.S. Federal law caps the liability of a U.S. debit card user in case of loss or theft at US$50 if the loss or theft is reported to the issuing bank in two business days after the customer notices the loss.
 Most banks will, however, set this limit to $0 for debit cards issued to their customers which are linked to their checking or savings account.
 Unlike credit cards, loss or theft reported more than two business days after being discovered is capped at $500 (vs. $50 for credit cards), and if reported more than 60 calendar days after the statement is sent all the money in the account may be lost.

-The fees charged to merchants for offline debit purchases vs. the lack of fees charged to merchants for processing online debit purchases and paper checks have prompted some major merchants in the U.S. to file lawsuits against debit-card transaction processors, such as Visa and MasterCard.
-In 2003, Visa and MasterCard agreed to settle the largest of these lawsuits for $2 billion and $1 billion, respectively.
+The fees charged to merchants for offline debit purchases vis-à-vis the lack of fees charged to merchants for processing online debit purchases and paper checks have prompted some major merchants in the U.S. to file lawsuits against debit-card transaction processors, such as Visa and Mastercard.
+In 2003, Visa and Mastercard agreed to settle the largest of these lawsuits for $2 billion and $1 billion, respectively.